awsdocs/aws-step-functions-developer-guide/doc_source/amazon-states-language-task-state.md

 In addition to the [common state fields](amazon-states-language-common-fields.md), `Task` states have the following fields\.

 ** `Resource` \(Required\)**
-A URI, especially an Amazon Resource Name \(ARN\) that uniquely identifies the specific task to execute\.
+A URI, especially an ARN that uniquely identifies the specific task to execute\.

 ** `Parameters` \(Optional\)**
 Used to pass information to the API actions of connected resources\.
 The parameters can use a mix of static JSON and [JsonPath](https://github.com/json-path/JsonPath)\.
 For more information, see [Pass Parameters to a Service API](connect-parameters.md)\.

 ** `ResultPath` \(Optional\)**
 Specifies where \(in the input\) to place the results of executing the task that's specified in `Resource`\.
 The input is then filtered as specified by the `OutputPath` field \(if present\) before being used as the state's output\.
-For more information, see [path](concepts-input-output-filtering.md)\.
+For more information, see [Input and Output Processing](concepts-input-output-filtering.md)\.

+** `ResultSelector` \(Optional\)**
+Pass a collection of key value pairs, where the values are static or selected from the result\.
+For more information, see [ResultSelector](input-output-inputpath-params.md#input-output-resultselector)\.

 ** `Retry` \(Optional\)**
 An array of objects, called Retriers, that define a retry policy if the state encounters runtime errors\.
-For more information, see [Examples Using Retry and Using Catch](concepts-error-handling.md#error-handling-examples)\.
+For more information, see [Examples using Retry and using Catch](concepts-error-handling.md#error-handling-examples)\.

 ** `Catch` \(Optional\)**
 An array of objects, called Catchers, that define a fallback state\.
 This state is executed if the state encounters runtime errors and its retry policy is exhausted or isn't defined\.
 For more information, see [Fallback States](concepts-error-handling.md#error-handling-fallback-states)\.